lawrie/soctalk/README.md

 - Banana Memory Bus and APB3 peripheral bus
 - Concise description of custom SOCs
 - Generation of BSPs
+- Built on experience from Murax and Briey SOCs

 ## SpinalHDL